2025/2026

-In the Fall 2025, White Box Theatre will be in the research, design, build, and workshop phase for several new multi-disciplinary performance works.
-These include: Twist the GridSOURCE: Goats, Gloves, and Ordinary Birds, a site specific work at Glen Foerd.
-And a new work in collaboration with the Penn Museum, Title TBA.
+In Fall 2025, White Box Theatre will be in the research, design, build, and workshop phase for several new multi-disciplinary performance works.
+These works include: Twist the GridSOURCE: Goats, Gloves, and Ordinary Birds, and a new work in collaboration with the Penn Museum, Title TBA.
+Details below!

 … a beautifully crafted, concise performance … SO TIMELY…